creativetechnologylab/OpenGL-C-Teaching-Resource/The Building Blocks of an OpenGL Application.md

 By gaining a firm understanding of how buffers and indexed drawing work in OpenGL, you can optimize your applications and prepare for more advanced graphical tasks.
 ```

-Feel free to copy and paste this into your README.md file.